5 Reasons to Always Shoot and Edit in RAW Image FormatMarch 6, 2019

 With a JPEG format, the camera automatically applies white balance, which can result in a color tone that you may not prefer.
 But you can adjust white balance in your RAW image during post-production.
 This can help you fix an image to make its color tone look more natural or even create interesting tonal effects.

-Reason #4: Provides Access to More Levels of Brightness
+Reason #4: RAW Images Provide Access to More Levels of Brightness

 Another reason to choose a RAW image is that you can gain a much wider dynamic range—which means you have more levels of brightness within your image.
 In photography, levels of brightness are the steps or stages between complete darkness, or black, to complete brightness, or white.
 More levels of brightness allow for a smoother transition of tones and lets you make more adjustments.